aragon/sdk/modules/client/examples.md

   ProposalCreationSteps,
   ProposalMetadata,
 } from "@aragon/sdk-client";
-import { CreateMultisigProposalParams, IWithdrawParams } from "../../src";
+import { CreateMultisigProposalParams, WithdrawParams } from "../../src";
 import { contextParams } from "../00-client/00-context";

 // Create a simple context